As the practice of influencer marketing grows, so has the number of influencer marketing technology solutions available on the market.

 Many of the products in this category started with a different purpose and eventually evolved into campaign management tools.

-Similarly, many solutions that started with a focus on influencer discovery have developed vetting and campaign management capabilities around their original products after realizing the limitations of an offering that's purpose and value ends after the influencer is discovered.
+Similarly, many solutions that started with a focus on influencer discovery have developed vetting and campaign management capabilities after realizing the limitations of an offering that's purpose and value ends after the influencer is discovered.
 These are also considered campaign management tools today.

 As a result, the campaign management tool category is by far the most crowded in the influencer marketing technology landscape.